deepanshs/mrsimulator/docs/troubleshooting/package_manager.rst

 Creating a Python environment using Anaconda
 """"""""""""""""""""""""""""""""""""""""""""

-Since different Python libraries have different dependencies, installing multiple libraries in the same place can cause issues.
+Since different Python packages have different dependencies, installing multiple packages on the same machine issues.
 For example, ``mrsimulator`` requires at least ``numpy v1.17`` but ``some-other-library`` might require exactly ``numpy v1.15``.
 These two libraries would likely throw errors when run in the same environment.